Post Summary: Our Current Travel Blogging Photography Gear List

 Buying Used Camera Bodies

-We wouldn’t recommend buying off of Craigslist – not saying it’s impossible, but with a piece of equipment as expensive as a DSLR camera, it’s smart to know exactly what you’re buying.
+We wouldn’t recommend buying off of Craigslist – we’re not saying it’s impossible, but with a piece of equipment as expensive as a camera, it’s smart to know exactly what you’re buying.

 Buying through a trusted brand will give you more transparency.
 They will also let you know exactly the condition your used item is in, and that’s not always the case when purchasing from a private party.
 Be safe!

-When choosing camera lenses as travel photographers, we require a solid mix of bodies to fit a lot of situations.
+When choosing camera lenses for travel photography, we require a solid mix to fit a lot of situations.

-You certainly don’t need all of these listed – read up and consider what will benefit your personal work.
+You certainly don’t need all of these listed – read on to the descriptions and consider what will benefit you and your personal work!

-Canon 50mm f/1.2: (Fixed lens) This one is primarily used for weddings and portraits, mainly by Berty.
+Canon 50mm f/1.2: (prime lens) This one is primarily used for weddings and portraits, mainly by Berty.